opendr-eu/opendr/docs/reference/engine-target.md

 - *data* is a class integer or one-dimensional array / tensor of class probabilities.
 - *num_classes* is an integer indicating the number of classes.
   Must be specified only if `data` is an integer.
 Defaults to None.
+- *prediction* is an integer indicating the predicted class.